 If other than individuals are parties, the legal status of the contracting party should be identified (e.g. corporation authorized to do business in CA, or registered partnership).
 Operations using unregistered fictitious names should not be contracted with.
 Public lands may require citation to authority to lease property.
 As part of the Agency’s authority to lease the property, they may also need to include non-discrimination language and Americans with Disabilities Act language.
 Also see associated MAP Item 1.3 Preparers, above.

-2. Property Descriptiond.
+2. Property Description

+Be as specific as possible when describing the property and features.
+Include legal descriptions, and any additional information to clarify the features of the property, natural and otherwise.
+Include legal descriptions where possible, but if undefined, describe the feature as clearly as possible (e.g., “old, abandoned pipeline at the Foster property” is not a legal description, but provides more context and is better than nothing when a legal description of the feature does not exist).

+d.
 Infrastructure

-Include the locations or a list of any pertinent infrastructure – wells and troughs, corrals and staging areas, fence lines, and important environmental features and sensitive resources of concern, such as safety concerns, waterways, degraded areas, invaded areas and invasive species, and known nests or occupied habitats (also see associated MAP Section 5.0 Grazing Program).
+Include the locations or a list of any pertinent infrastructure – wells and troughs, corrals and staging areas, fence lines, and important environmental features and sensitive resources of concern, such as safety concerns, riparian zones and waterways, hardened water crossings and developed stream crossings, other infrastructure that assists in improving water quality, degraded areas, invaded areas and invasive species, and known nests or occupied habitats (also see associated MAP Section 5.0 Grazing Program).

 3. Duration, Termination, and Extension Options